-No matter if you are facing your first criminal charge or need help preventing a new conviction from going on your permanent record, a criminal defense lawyer in Norristown can provide you with an aggressive defense.
-Depending on the nature and severity of the charges against you, you could end up paying steep fines, losing your professional license, losing driving privileges, or even spending time in jail.
+Whether you are facing your first criminal charge or need help preventing a new conviction from going on your record, a Norristown criminal defense lawyer from McKenzie Law Firm, P.C. can provide you with an aggressive defense.
+Depending on the nature and severity of your charges, you could end up paying steep fines, losing your professional license, losing driving privileges, or even spending time in jail or prison.

-While some people do attempt to defend themselves against criminal charges, you do not have to go through this alone.
-Defense attorney David C. McKenzie III can help you understand what to expect and provide support throughout the criminal justice process.
-If you currently have charges against you, or if you expect the District Attorney to press charges, call the McKenzie Law Firm, P.C., today at 610-680-7842 for a case review.
+Norristown criminal defense attorney David C. McKenzie III can help you understand what to expect and provide support throughout the criminal justice process.
+If you currently have charges against you or expect to face criminal charges, call McKenzie Law Firm, P.C. today for a case review.

 We can also explain:

-- The possible outcomes of your case, as well as likely consequences of each outcome;
+- The possible outcomes of your case, as well as likely consequences of each outcome

-- Whether a plea agreement may be possible;
+- Whether a plea agreement may be possible

-- The pros and cons of any possible plea agreement;
+- The pros and cons of any possible plea agreement

-- The benefits and drawbacks of going to trial;
+- The benefits and drawbacks of going to trial

-- Our options for limiting the damages a conviction would cause.
+- Our options for limiting the damages a conviction would cause

-Regardless of the charges against you, our defense team can provide guidance the options available in your case.
+Regardless of the charges against you, our defense team can provide guidance about the options available in your case.

-Possible Options for Defending Your Case
+Possible Defenses in Your Criminal Case

 No two criminal cases are the same, so we cannot offer specific advice until we review the facts of your arrest and the charges against you.
-After your free case review, we can help you understand all aspects of your case, including the serious nature of the penalties you may face.
-Summary charges or minor misdemeanors may lead to moderate fines or probation, but more serious charges can mean jail time, significant fines, and other major consequences.
+After your free case review, we can help you understand all aspects of your case, including the nature of the penalties you may face.
+Summary charges or minor misdemeanors may lead to moderate fines or probation, but more serious charges can mean jail time, significant fines, and other life-altering consequences.